nasa/cumulus/tf-modules/cumulus-rds-tf/README.md

 **rds_endpoint** - The cluster's endpoint.
 This is used in later configuration values for the `data-persistence` module.

-**secret_arn** - The database administration login secret.
+**admin_db_login_secret_arn** - The database administration login secret.
 Used to provision user databases/logins/configure the cluster via ecosystem modules or manual administration.

 **security_group_id** - A security group created to allow access to the .database.
 Lambdas/resources that require access to the database *must* be in the configured VPC/subnets and be configured as part of this security group.